cssmh/book-sharing-client/README.md

 8. **New Feature: User Admin Panel**
    - Users can now be upgraded to admin.
    - Admins cannot downgrade their own role to 'guest' if they are the only admin left.
-   - Admins can delete user, but can't delete admin.
+   - Admins can delete users but can't delete admin.

 ## Packages Used